Unispace365/ds_cinder/doc/basics/Content Model.md

 * **resources**: A comma-space separate list of columns that map to the resources table.
 Example: "primary_image, thumbnail_image".
 These automatically get mapped to ds::Resource values
 * **id**: The query automatically picks the primary key column to be the id, but if you want to override that you can specify an id field here.
 Example: "title_id"
-* **name_field: The name for each item is inherited from it's parent, but if you want to override that specify a field here.
+* **name_field**: The name for each item is inherited from it's parent, but if you want to override that specify a field here.
 Example: "title"
 * **label_field**: Labels are just a helpful field for humans.
 Specify a field to display here.
 Example: "subtitle"

 ```XML